Sheffield Corporation Tramways

 Tramcar No 154 on Route H (Hillsborough) some time between 1901 and 1905.
 The man on the right is probably an inspector.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-A poor quality photograph, but one which shows an inspector in a later design of jacket, and with a military-style cap.
+A poor-quality photograph, but one which shows an inspector in a later design of jacket, and with a tensioned-crown peaked cap.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Tramcar No 55 and an inspector (probably) — photo undated, but probably taken in the 1950s.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.